Kharkiv strikes (2022–present): April 2022 Kharkiv cluster bombing

 On 15 April 2022, a series of rocket strikes by the Russian Armed Forces killed nine civilians and wounded 35 more during the battle of Kharkiv, part of the 2022 Russian invasion of Ukraine.
-The Russian Army used 9N210/9N235 cluster munition in the attack.
+The Russian army used 9N210/9N235 cluster munition in the attack.
 Due to the indiscriminate nature of these weapons when used in densely populated areas, Amnesty International described these strikes as a possible war crime.

 Kharkiv dormitories missile strike

 On 17 and 18 August 2022, the missile strike on dormitories in Kharkiv was performed by Russian aviation with a series of missiles.
-The impact killed 25 people including an 11-year-old boy.
+The impact killed 25 people, including an eleven-year-old boy.

 2023

+October 2023

+On 5 October 2023, Russian Forces struck the town of Hroza in the Kupiansk Raion of the Kharkiv Oblast.
+A Russian Iskander missile struck a grocery store and a cafe during a memorial service for a fallen soldier.
+The attack killed 59 people, with six injured and three missing, making it one of the deadliest strikes of the war and in the Kharkiv region.
+Ukrainian President Volodymyr Zelenskyy condemned the attack and said the incident was a deliberate attack on civilians and "no blind strike."

 December 2023

 On 30 December 2023, Russian forces attacked the city of Kharkiv with missiles, injuring at least 28 people, including a foreign journalist, and damaging civilian infrastructure.

 2024

 January 2024

 On 2 January, strikes were conducted on Kharkiv utilizing the Hwasong-11A (KN-23) missiles developed by North Korea.

-On 23 January, three strikes on Kharkiv led to nine victims, including a 4-year-old child.
+On 23 January, three strikes on Kharkiv led to nine victims, including a four-year-old child.
 In the evening in particular, the central Pushkinska Street was hit.
-In response, on 26 January 2024 the Kharkiv City Council renamed this Pushkinska street to Hryhorii Skovoroda street.
-On 29 April 2024 the Kharkiv metro station on the street that was also named after Pushkin was renamed to Yaroslava Mudroho station.
+In response, on 26 January 2024, the Kharkiv City Council renamed this Pushkinska street to Hryhorii Skovoroda street.
+On 29 April 2024, the Kharkiv metro station on the street that was also named after Pushkin was renamed to Yaroslava Mudroho station.